tommlogan/project_management_uncertainty/README.md

     * this is either the `calc_acpa` function from the modified PERT paper or the true multivariate normal completion time
     * $P(max(G_1, .., G_n) \leq 0)$ where $G_i$ is the difference between the completion time of path $i$ and the deadline.

+## Crashing rules:
+1. Crash the critical path
+Calculate a crash reserve (the total amount of crashing we can use): 20% of sum of activity means
+    a.
+Identify the critical path
+		b.
+Identify activities on the critical path
+		c.
+Rank the activities based on
+			i.
+Their mean time
+		d.
+Crash the activity
+			i.
+Reduce mean by 50% or the remaining crashing reserve. ii.
+Variance remains constant
+Repeat until crashing reserve is depleted.

 #### Citation: